Acquisition, Technology & Logistics Agency

 Iwakuni Maritime Environment Test & Evaluation Satellite

-Research on Environment Test & Evaluation of Unmanned Maritime Vehicles(UMV).
+Research on Environment Test & Evaluation of Uncrewed Maritime Vehicles(UMV).

 Research